Fee schedule

 If you have any matters that require interpretation or clarification please email finance@sbp-cert.org.

-Q: What fee increases are being introduced from 1 January 2023?
+Q: What fee increases were introduced from 1 January 2023?

-– The annual fee applicable to all Certificate Holders is being increased from €800 to €1,000;
+– The annual fee applicable to all Certificate Holders was increased from €800 to €1,000;

-Q: Why are the fees being increased from 1 January 2023?
+Q: Why were the fees increased from 1 January 2023?

-A: This is the first increase we have made to our fees since they came into effect in 2016 and the decision to do so is threefold:
+A: This was the first increase to our fees since they came into effect in 2016 and the decision to do so was threefold:

 – Second, to offset the loss of recurring income from the terminated Certificate Holders in Russia and Belarus during 2022; and